 Using filtered water can reduce the negative impacts on the environment by eliminating the amount of plastic and fossil fuels used to produce bottled water.

 Filtered water is among the best methods of purifying water, leaving contenting results of water filtration outcomes.

 Water purification is usually a more complicated procedure in laboratories or factories where there are devices, machines, and tools to facilitate this water treatment, but not at home.
-Because of requiring more works and effort, purified water is rarer than filtered water.
+Because it requires more works and effort, purified water is rarer than filtered water.

 People often mistake filtered water for purified water.
 Purified water is filtered, but filtered water is not necessarily purified.
 In fact, there is no pure water in the market.
 Frequently, filtered water is labeled as purified water, which is where the confusion starts spreading.

 When it comes to this comparison, what people are most concerned about is their healthiness and taste.
 Water purification guarantees the non-presence of all chemicals and contaminants and therefore is better for our health.